Indira4978/Code-Quiz/starter/code-notes.md

 functions needed

-start the timer
+start the timer --- ok

-hide "start" button
+hide "start" button ---- ok

-display the first question
+display the first question ---

 display the answers options in buttons